All stands must post signs with the contents of their dishes and be able to tell people what ingredients are used.

 At Roskilde Festival, most beverages are poured in reusable cups.
 We have three types of reusable cups: beer cups, drink cups, and coffee cups.

-Swap your cups
+Swap it: Swap your glasses

-The price for the first cup is DKK 5.
-The next time you buy a drink and return your used cup, the new cup is free.
-We call this swap it.
+The next time you buy something to drink – and at the same time hand in your used glass – the new glass is free.
+We call it swap it.

-Save for later
+Save it: Save it for later

-Your saved cups can be used when you buy a new beverage.
-That way, you don’t have to pay DKK 5 for the next cup.
+Your saved glasses can be used when purchasing a new drink later.
+This way you don't have to pay 5 dkk for the next glass.
+We call this use it.

 More than six cups?
 Go to the refund stand

-You can hand in up to six cups in drink stands and save them on your wristband.
-If you have more than six cups, you can hand them in at the refund stands.
-Then you're ready to give a round!
+You can drop off up to twelve glasses at the beverage stands and store them on your wristband.
+Then you’re ready to give a round!

 Why do we even have reusable cups at all?